Poorvi-Naveen/ResumeRelevance/README.md

 # Open new terminal & activate environment
 streamlit run dashboard.py
 ```
+## Demo
+You can check out our app at [https://resumerelevance-vukwt3mmq9b6u6q5jnuxae.streamlit.app/] live.
 ## License
 This project is licensed under the MIT License.